Brad Pitt Finds Supervised Visits ‘Sheer Hell’ And Can’t Understand How Angelina Jolie Can Be So ‘Vindictive’

 Team Angelina previously claimed that Brad’s temperament and substance abuse issues were the underlying reasons behind the split.
 Angelina was allegedly trying to protect the children from their father’s unpredictable behavior.
 An altercation between Brad and Maddox inside the family’s private jet was allegedly the final straw for Angelina.

-The Federal Bureau of Investigation and the Department of Children and Family Services conducted probing following the altercation.
+The Federal Bureau of Investigation and the Department of Children and Family Services conducted probes following the altercation.
 Brad was then cleared of any misdeed and the probing was closed afterwards.

 Speaking to Radar Online, celebrity divorce lawyer Raoul Felder believes Brad is at the losing end.
 “The charges that have been made against him may or may not be based on facts.
 We still don’t know – and Angelina’s played him like a violin,” he remarked.